 Though probably Played for Laughs, 2D screaming "HE'S KEEPING ME PRISONER!" during Pirate Radio 4 (found on the Gorillaz website) is actually fairly unsettling once you look past the hamminess of it.
 He just sounded really, really desperate.

-2-D's black eyes.
+2-D's black eyes, the result of an 8-ball fracture.
 One who begins to listen/watch the Gorillaz may wonder why they look like that, and soon shudder at the reason for it — although despite his creepy appearance, in terms of personality he's harmless and kind of adorable in his own, stupid way.
 Murdoc, on the other hand...

 There's the upbeat, prideful tone of Superfast Jellyfish...
-Which also happens to be about disasterous overfishing and polluting the sea until nothing's left alive.
+Which also happens to be about disastrous overfishing and polluting the sea until nothing's left alive.

 The video for "DoYaThing" has a segment in which 2D casually scoops human ears out of a jar to put on his toast.
 Where on earth did he get those from?
 Are those real human ears from flesh and blood?